wp-plugins/wp-members/readme.txt

 = 3.3.2 =

-* * Added back shortcode menu item previously removed in 3.3.0.
+* Added back shortcode menu item previously removed in 3.3.0.
+* Fixed issue with dropdown, mutliple select, and radio field types that allowed white space in resulting value.

 = 3.3.1 =